botmasterai/botmasterai.github.io/content/working-with-botmaster/botmaster-basics.md

 ```

 {{% notice info %}}
 It is important to note that all these parameters will be hit in the shown order if present.
-I.e. if `raw` is present, `message` will not be hit not will `buttons` be hit etc.
+I.e. if `raw` is present, `message` will not be hit nor will `buttons` be hit etc.
 {{% /notice %}}

 You could typically use this as such: